 Fixing the Lake District Fells

 The Lake District is perhaps Britain’s best-loved landscape.
 It is a UNESCO World Heritage site – a place worth protecting.
 But erosion from people, coupled with severe weather events and climate change, is causing ugly scars and environmental damage in the fragile mountains.
-Fix the Fells tackles this erosion problem by repairing and maintaining over 200 upland paths, helping to keep the Lake District a special place for us and for future generations.
+Fix the Fells tackles this erosion problem by repairing and maintaining 344 upland paths, covering 410 miles (661 km), helping to keep the Lake District a special place for us and for future generations.

 If you love the Lake District, please help us to Fix the Fells.